 Traceability of the IECEx Conformity Mark

-Manufacturers granted a license to use the IECEx Conformity Mark shall ensure that all requirements of the IECEx Conformity Mark Licensing System Rules and Procedures have been met.
-A reference, associated with both the Certification Body licensing the use of the IECEx Conformity Mark and the License reference shall appear with the IECEx Conformity Mark, wherever it is used, for traceability purposes.
-The IECEx Conformity Mark shall not be displayed in a manner that may misrepresent the Mark as being associated with a product not covered by a License issued in accordance with the Rules of the IECEx Conformity Mark Licensing System.
+Manufacturers granted a license to use the IECEx Conformity Mark shall ensure that all requirements of the IECEx Conformity Mark Licensing Scheme Rules and Procedures have been met..
+The IECEx Conformity Mark shall not be displayed in a manner that may misrepresent the Mark as being associated with equipment not covered by a License issued in accordance with the Rules of the IECEx Conformity Mark Licensing Scheme.

 The IECEx Secretariat shall maintain a publicly available database of Licenses issued which shall include the following details: